MS Volendam: Service history

+The Volendam was christened by former professional tennis player Chris Evert on November 12, 1999, who acted as the ship's godmother.
+The ship sailed on her maiden voyage for a 10 day Caribbean voyage from Ft.
+Lauderdale.

+On October 5, 2002 the Volendam became the biggest ship ever to sail under the Rainbow Bridge in Tokyo, Japan while on her first Orient cruise.
+In 2005 the ship was used as a floating hotel in Jacksonville, Florida for Super Bowl XXXIX.

+Volendam was refitted in 2006, with the top portion of its superstructure was extended forward to allow the expansion of the spa and gym area above the bridge along with a children's room added aft of the funnel.

 Volendam first entered the Australian market in 2009.
 A visit to Batemans Bay during a trip circumnavigating Australia in 2010 was cancelled with 48 hours' notice due to "operational issues" which was interpreted by local media as a failure by the town's council to meet the requirements set out by Holland America regarding the town's wharf some twelve months prior to the expected arrival of the ship.
 During 2011 she was chartered to visit match relevant destinations during the 2011 Rugby World Cup, which was hosted in New Zealand.